xvrabcov/md-templates/README.md

 ```
 The contents of this file can be changed.

-Running `latexmk -lualatex driver.tex` gives us an output `driver.pdf` file which looks like this:
+Running `TEXINPUTS=./common_code: latexmk -lualatex driver.tex` gives us an output `driver.pdf` file which looks like this:

 ![Example output of the template](https://github.com/xvrabcov/md-templates/releases/download/latest/business_card-output.png)